Love him or hate him, Pete Junior has emerged as one of the most outspoken and charismatic screen printers on the internet.

 Pete offers simple advice for shops that are buying used screen printing equipment: “Don’t buy anything sight unseen unless you’re really handy.”

-What’s a UCC? unified commercial code financing statement is a notice from a creditor that it has an interest in the personal property of a debtor.
+What’s a UCC?
+A unified commercial code financing statement is a notice from a creditor that it has an interest in the personal property of a debtor.
 To make a long story short – if you buy a screen printing press that a creditor has claimed, it’s likely that their claim to the machine is stronger than yours (even if you paid for it).

 Who do you look up to in the garment decoration industry?